fledge-iot/fledge/docs/fledge_architecture.rst

 North Microservices
 ===================

-Northbound microservices offer bi-directional communication of data and metadata between the Fledge platform and larger systems located locally or in the cloud.
+North microservices offer bi-directional communication of data and metadata between the Fledge platform and larger systems located locally or in the cloud.
 Larger systems may be private and public Cloud data services, proprietary solutions or Fledge instances with larger footprints.
-Northbound components are typically deployed as one-shot tasks, which periodically spin up and send data which has been batched, then spin down.
+Northcomponents are typically deployed as one-shot tasks, which periodically spin up and send data which has been batched, then spin down.
 However, they can also be deployed as continually-running services.

 Filters
 =======